 Ontario, CA 91761-8642

 Pay Online - By accessing Haven you can make a payment by VISA or MasterCard to your account.
-You will need your student ID number and your PIN.
+You will need your student ID number and your PIN, which can be obtained from the Registrar's Office.

 Policies and Procedures